Skip to main content

 -o, --out-file string ► Out file, supports a ".gz" suffix ("-" for stdout). (default "-")

--P, --seed-min-single-prefix int ► Minimum (prefix) length of matched seeds if there's only one
+-P, --seed-min-single-prefix int ► Minimum (prefix/suffix) length of matched seeds (anchors) if

 -n, --top-n-genomes int ► Keep top N genome matches for a query (0 for all) in chaining